Norman P. Salzman Memorial Symposium and Awards in Basic and Clinical Virology

 Norman P. Salzman Memorial Awards in Basic and Clinical Virology for Young Investigators – Call for Applications

 The award application is now available.
-The application due date is Thursday, September 30, 2021 at 5:00 PM Eastern Time.
+The application due date has been extended to Friday, October 15, 2021 at 5:00 PM Eastern Time.
 Applications must be submitted by email to SalzmanSymposium@mail.nih.gov.

 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology

 The 23rd Annual Norman P. Salzman Memorial Symposium in Basic and Clinical Virology will take place virtually on Monday, November 8, 2021 from 9:00 AM - 3:00 PM ET.